Madison Kocian: Personal life

 On August 16, 2018, Kocian came forward as a survivor of Larry Nassar's sexual abuse alongside UCLA teammate Kyla Ross.
 Kocian also shared that she did not feel supported by USA Gymnastics and described a toxic culture that led to her being afraid to speak out about the abuse.
 Kocian and Ross both filed civil lawsuits against USA Gymnastics, Michigan State University, and the United States Olympic & Paralympic Committee.
 All three entities settled their lawsuits related to Nassar's abuse and paid his victims.

-In July 2022, Kocian began studying at the Baylor College of Medicine in its Physician Assistant Program.
+In July 2022, Kocian began studying at the Baylor College of Medicine in its physician assistant program.
+She graduated from the program in December 2024.

+In February 2025, Kocian announced her engagement to Jack Hughes.
+The pair were married on May 24, 2026.